RubyLearning/blog/content/post/2007/03/28/beginning-ruby.md

 ---
-title: "Beginning Ruby"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-03-28"
-layout: post
 categories:
 - news
 - ruby
+date: 2007-03-28
+layout: post
+title: Beginning Ruby
 ---

 The book, **Beginning Ruby** is a complete beginner's guide to Ruby and ideal for both people who've not programmed before or those who've done a little programming but don't understand the finer details (such as